Tools4everBV/HelloID-Conn-Prov-Target-V2-Template/README.md

 > [!NOTE]
 > It's important to note that the current compare logic only works for flat objects, and not for complex objects that, for example, contain nested arrays.
 This means that you will need to make adjustments to this logic depending on the specific requirements of the target system.

-### `$outputContext.Data` vs `$outputContext.PreviousData`

-In addition to [Updating accounts](#updating-accounts) the same applies to the comparison between the `$outputContext.Data` and `$outputContext.PreviousData`.

-This comparison between `$outputContext.Data` vs `$outputContext.PreviousData` is built-in within _HelloID_.<br> When a difference is found, The _update_ lifecycle action will be triggered and an audit log will be shown.
-If both objects are equal, no lifecycle action will be triggered and no audit log will be shown.

-> [!NOTE]
-> Currently you will need to ensure that the `$outputContext.PreviousData` object contains the exact same properties as the `$outputContext.Data` and ultimately the `$actionContext.Data`.<br> If these objects are not the same, a difference will be detected.
-For example; if the target account contains an `id` or `createdDate`.

 ## Debugging